Tpnettles/note-taker-11/README.md

 2) After visiting the local host link promted in the terminal, you will be lead to the home page for the note taker application (this is where you will be presented with a page that stores notes in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column).

-3)Enter a new note title and the note’s text (the save icon appears in the navigation at the top of the page).
+3) Enter a new note title and the note’s text (the save icon appears in the navigation at the top of the page).

 4) click on the Save icon (the new note that has been entered will be saved and appears in the left-hand column with the other existing notes).